hazelcast/hazelcast/hazelcast-documentation/src/IntegratedClustering.md

 ***NOTE:*** *If you use HazelcastLocalCacheRegionFactory, you cannot see your maps on [Management Center](#management-center).*

-With HazelcastLocalCacheRegionFactory , all of the following caches are not distributed and kept locally in the Hazelcast Node.
+With HazelcastLocalCacheRegionFactory, all of the following caches are not distributed and kept locally in the Hazelcast Node.

 - Entity Cache
 - Collection Cache